hpfem/hermes/doc/src/math-background.rst

  * Dozens of time-integration methods.
  * Adaptivity with dynamical meshes for time-dependent problems.
  * Adaptive multimesh *hp*-FEM for multiphysics coupled problems.
+ * Coupled problems solved together with hp-DG and hp-FEM.
+ * Calculations with physical quantities defined in different subdomains.

 Some the above points are discussed in more detail below: